flyteorg/flyte/flytectl/docs/source/gen/flytectl_register_files.rst

 ::

   -a, --archive                       pass in archive file either an http link or local path.
+  -i, --assumableIamRole string        Custom assumable iam auth role to register launch plans with.
   -c, --continueOnError               continue on error when registering files.
-  -h, --help              help for files
+  -h, --help                          help for files -k, --k8ServiceAccount string        custom kubernetes service account auth role to register launch plans with.
+  -l, --outputLocationPrefix string    custom output location prefix for offloaded types (files/schemas).
   -v, --version string                version of the entity to be registered with flyte. (default "v1")

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~